 Streaming Responses

 RubyLLM provides streaming capabilities that allow you to receive AI responses in real-time as they’re being generated, rather than waiting for the complete response.
-This creates a more interactive experience and is especially useful for long responses or applications with real-time UI updates.
+This creates a more interactive experience, especially for long responses or applications with real-time UI updates.

 Basic Streaming